 Law 13 of 2013 specifically establishes clear criteria for the selection of the different members of the Governing Board in terms of areas of expertise-such as finance, arts, science, and other professional areas-in order to reflect a diversity of representation that fortifies our institutional mission, perspective, and culture.
 The Law also requires that three members be alumni of the University of Puerto Rico, one of which must be a distinguished social and community leader.
-In order to include the 4 million Puerto Ricans who live in the United States and other parts of the world, one of the members of the Governing Board is one of the thirteen members elected by all Board members.
+In order to include the 4 million Puerto Ricans who live in the United States and other parts of the world, one of the members of the Governing Board must have established links with this community abroad.
+The Chair of the Governing Board is one of the thirteen members elected by all Board members.